istio/istio.io/content/en/docs/ops/diagnostic-tools/cni/index.md

 test: n/a
 ---

-This page describes how to troubleshoot issues with Istio CNI.
+This page describes how to troubleshoot issues with the Istio CNI plugin.
 Before reading this, you should read the [CNI installation and operation guide](/docs/setup/additional-setup/cni/).

 ## Log